muggy8/improbable/have-and-havenot/rM7jQact.md

 "he's just an old man..."

-But shortly after, one person stepped up before me and spoke.
+But shortly after, one person stepped up to me and spoke.

 She was probably the one in charge here.

 "You claim to be a Master, can you prove it?"

-"Can you use Investigate?"
+"Can you use Investigation?"
 I asked in return.

 "Yes," she replied.